Ensono/amido.github.io/docs/getting_started_demo.md

 ## What you get
 At a high level each of the options within the CLI will roughly provide the same outcome, with tailored code for specific cloud platform and deployement tool combination.

-CSR being the only exception where the infrastructure doesn't cover
+CSR being the only exception where the infrastructure doesn't cover K8s infrastructure as it is not required.

 ### Deployment template
+Includes a full SDLC for a chosen template app (API/UI/tests) on a specified deployment (CI/CD) platform.

 ### Infrastructure template